 Salem S. Gharbia is the leader of the H2020 SCORE project.
-He is also a Lecturer in Water Science and a Principal Investigator at IT Sligo.
+He is also a Lecturer in Water Science and a Principal Investigator at ATU Sligo.
 Water resources, climate change and integrated environmental systems modelling with Geographic Information System (GIS) are his main fields of interest.
 Dr. Gharbia has excelled and been distinguished in all his studies, and he has received many awards and grants such as Trinity College's prestigious Ussher award for his novel PhD research.
 Dr. Gharbia has over 40 research publications in the last five years, and he secured circa Euro 11M in research funding over the previous 5 years.
 LinkedIn profile

 Iulia Anton is the Project Manager of the H2020 SCORE Project.
 Her expertise fields are wave modelling in the ocean and coastal environment, renewable energy in the marine environment, wind energy, environmental protection, and data analysis.
 Dr Anton holds a PhD in Mechanical Engineering, an MSc in Computer Science, two BSc’s in Environmental Protection and Engineering, and Mathematics and Computer Science, and a Higher Diploma in Data Analytics at NUI, Galway.
 Dr. Anton has over 25 publications and serves on the MDPI Energies Journal reviewer board.
 Linkedin Profile

-Frances Lucy is Head of Department of Environmental Science and a long-term researcher at the Institute of Technology, Sligo.
+Frances Lucy is Head of Department of Environmental Science and a long-term researcher at the Atlantic Technological University, Sligo.
 Frances became Head of Department in 2016, managing the dynamics of both long established and developing courses.
 As an aquatic biologist, she focusses on ecology and invasive species.
 Frances is Project Lead with UKCEH for EU Commission project on “Understanding and Communicating Invasive species” 2019-2022 and Project partner for Interreg IVa “Collaborative Actions for the Natura Network” 2017- 2022.
 She encourages the development of research and researchers through her roles as Director of the CERIS research centre at IT Sligo, as Council Member of the ESAI and as President of Invasivesnet.
 Frances is also on the Advisory Committee for Ireland's EPA and is a Board Member of Inland Fisheries Ireland and of the Loughs Agency.
 She is involved in many international scientific networks to develop, review and enhance invasive species research and policy outputs.
 Linkedin Profile

-Leo Creedon is a Senior Lecturer in IT Sligo's Faculty of Engineering and Design and is Co-Director of IT Sligo’s Centre for Mathematical Modelling and Intelligent Systems for Health and Environment (MISHE).
+Leo Creedon is a Senior Lecturer in ATU Sligo's Faculty of Engineering and Design and is Co-Director of IT Sligo’s Centre for Mathematical Modelling and Intelligent Systems for Health and Environment (MISHE).
 He is Vice-President of the Irish Mathematical Society and a Visiting Professor at the Institute of Animal Reproduction and Food Research of the Polish Academy of Sciences in Olsztyn, Poland.
 He applies mathematical thinking to understand and solve problems in algebra, health, mathematical biology, medical technology, environmental sciences, and ICT.
 Linkedin Profile

 Marion McAfee is a Senior Lecturer in Systems and Control Engineering in the Department of Mechatronic Engineering.
 Her research interests are in sensing, modelling, and control of complex systems with applications in medical devices and biological systems, manufacturing, autonomous systems and environmental sensing and modelling.
 She is Co-Director of the Institute's Centre for Mathematical Modelling and Intelligent Systems for Health and Environment (MISHE), and is institute lead for the Postgraduate Research Training Programme in Modelling and Computation for Health and Society (MOCHAS) - a multidisciplinary research programme to train students in mathematical and computational modelling techniques for broad ranging application in environmental and biological systems.
 She has led research projects totalling over €5M in funding and published over 60 peer reviewed papers.
 Linkedin Profile

-Ananya Tiwari is a post-doctoral researcher in the SCORE project, currently working on developing the 'Coastal City Living Lab' framework, ecosystem-based adaptation as well as socio-economic issues pertaining to climate adaptation.
+Ananya Tiwari is a PhD student in the SCORE project, currently working on developing the 'Coastal City Living Lab' framework, ecosystem-based adaptation as well as socio-economic issues pertaining to climate adaptation.
 Ananya has experience working at organizations like the environmental consultancy Terracon Ecotech; Northumbria University, UK; Institute of Development Studies, UK; and multiple social/environmental NGOs.
 Ananya has an MSc in Climate Change, Development and Policy from the University of Sussex as well as an undergraduate degree in Politics, Economics and Sociology.
 Extremely passionate about tackling climate change, Ananya has co-founded a project to plant a million trees in collaboration with the US-based NGO Love Peace Harmony Foundation.
 Finally, Ananya has contributed through a submission to the COP15 Paris conference, for which she was awarded a certificate of excellence.
 Linkedin profile

 Institute for Housing and Urban Development Studies (IHS), The Netherlands